ISO 27001 Training Program [How to get started]

 iso 27001 training course

-• Do-it-Yourself – You could set up an internal team to spearhead the program and ensure its execution and updation.
+• Do-it-yourself – You could set up an internal team to spearhead the program and ensure its execution and updation.
 While it will not cost you at all, there will be an opportunity cost in terms of loss of productivity of the team you put on the job.
 Remember, this would be on top of their regular work responsibilities.
-Alternately, you could also put your internal auditors on the job.
+Alternatively, you could also put your internal auditors on the job.
 That said, employing a security professional of any kind could make it expensive.

 The answer is both a yes and a no. Yes, you should invest.
 And no, you shouldn’t invest any amount of money.
 There’s a lot to be said.
 Let’s tackle the reasons one after the other.